ARS-SWRC/GEE-KGCC/Paper/paper.md

 The Köppen-Geiger Climate Classification (KGCC) is a widely used global climate classification first developed by Wladimir Köppen in the 19th century and later refined by Rudolf Geiger [@kottek2006].
 The KGCC requires input data with at least monthly-scale temporal resolution to calculate 30 global climate types.
 Generally, a minimum reference period of 30 years should be used in order to represent climate.
 According to KGCC, there are 5 main divisions of climate: tropical (A), arid (B), temperate (C), continental (D), and polar (E) that correspond to the first letter in the labeling scheme.
 Then, these are further divided into second and third-order classifications (indicated by the number of letters in their respective labels).
 Divisions are made using a number of temperature and precipitation thresholds in monthly and annual factors.
 This requires the data to be statistically reduced in different ways, such as by season, by maximum and minimum monthly or seasonal values, by average annual precipitation, and other intermediate statistical values.
 Literature works involving KGCC commonly include definitions of individual climate types, e.g., @peel2007 and @beck2023, and additionally, @kottek2006 have good discussion of strategy for calculating the entire classification.
 In minor instances where published KGCC criteria differ from one another, the criteria of @beck2023 were used.

-# The gee-kgcc codebase
+# The GEE-KGCC codebase

-The [gee-kgcc](https://github.com/ARS-SWRC/GEE-KGCC) codebase includes a Python package for creating KGCC maps using the GEE API and related scripts for processing different high-resolution, monthly-scale climate datasets freely available on the GEE catalog.
+The [GEE-KGCC](https://github.com/ARS-SWRC/GEE-KGCC) codebase includes a Python package for creating KGCC maps using the GEE API and related scripts for processing different high-resolution, monthly-scale climate datasets freely available on the GEE catalog.
 Other datasets may be similarly applied including datasets with other temporal resolutions, such daily-scale, if they are first aggregated to monthly-scale images.
 The two climate datasets were selected primarily because they have at least \~10 km spatial resolution, which makes them ideal for showing climate gradients over small distances.
 The `minimal_classification.js` script makes use of the global WorldClim dataset that, in the GEE catalog, is already monthly averaged for a 31-year period [@hijmans2005].
 This reduces the pre-processing steps needed to prepare the inputs, such that the script primarily shows code that can be applied in the same way to other input datasets.
 As such, this script is a minimal example for general applications.
 A more detailed Python notebook that makes use of the geekgcc package, `multi-dataset-notebook.ipynb`, prepares the inputs for five different climate datasets and allows maps to be downloaded and visualized.
 The `geekgcc_test.ipynb` notebook further allows the functionality of geekgcc to be tested.

 # Determining KGCC by processing climate images